-Just like physical exercise changes your body, mental exercise creates positive changes in the makeup of your brain.
+Just like physical exercise changes your body, some daily habits which involve mental exercise create positive changes in the makeup of your brain.

 It’s never too late to implement brain-boosting daily habits to improve your thinking, concentration and memory.
 You can get started today with these four simple techniques.